Luke Joeckel: College career

 Joeckel attended Texas A&M University, where he played for the Texas A&M Aggies football team from 2010 to 2012.
 He enrolled in January 2010, and went through the Aggies' spring drills.
 As a true freshman in 2010, Joeckel started all 13 games at left tackle.
 The Aggies averaged over 165.8 rushing yards per game and featured a 100-yard rusher in nine games, six of which belong to Cyrus Gray.
 Joeckel earned Freshman All-American honors by the Football Writers Association of America and Scout.com.

 As a sophomore in 2011, Joeckel started all 13 games again and was a second-team All-Big 12 noselection.
 He was part of an Aggies offensive front that allowed just nine sacks in 13 games and set school records for total (490.2 yards per game), passing (291.1 yards), and scoring (39.1 points) offense.

 As a junior in 2012, Joeckel started all 13 games at left tackle, protecting freshman quarterback Johnny Manziel's blind side as he went on to pass for 3,706 yards over the season, earning him Heisman, Manning, and O'Brien honors.
-Joeckel himself won the Outland Trophy, awarded to the nation's top college football interior lineman, and was named a consensus All-American.
+Joeckel himself won the Outland Trophy, awarded to the nation's top college football interior lineman, and was named a unanimous All-American.

 NFL scouts praised his performance against Louisiana State's talented defensive line, in which Joeckel matched-up well against defensive end Sam Montgomery.
-“I think he is better than Joe Thomas and Matt Kalil,” one NFL general manager said according to Pro Football Weekly.
+"I think he is better than Joe Thomas and Matt Kalil," one NFL general manager said according to Pro Football Weekly.

 Joeckel played alongside future Atlanta Falcon Jake Matthews, who played right tackle from 2010–2012.
 When Joeckel left Texas A&M, Matthews switched to left tackle in 2013.
 In September 2013, after an NFL.com writer asked five NFL executives who was the better player between Matthews and Joeckel, three of the executives said Joeckel.